caprazzo/fortytwo/README.txt

-fortytwo - answers for questions
+fortytwo - answers and questions
 ================================

 fortytwo is an ask-and-answer web application much like stackoverflow.com.